ajosedev/knowledge/zettel/20200314214239-layout-components.md

 # Layout components

 Layout components that apply generic styling to its children elements are more helpful than applying styling directly to the children.
-This strategy allows you to make fully unopinionated components, and then lay them out as necessary, making the components more flexible.
+They allow for fully unopinionated components, that can be used in any context.
 A well-built component should not affect anything outside of itself - for that reason, adding `margin` to components is bad practice.

-Layout components also help you align space to a set scale.
+Layout components also help you align space to a set scale through props, etc. rather than applying bespoke values at the component level.
 Some example components are: `Stack`, `Inline`, and `Box`

 https://mxstbr.com/thoughts/margin/